openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

    To allow the learner to resubmit a response for a cancelled submission, you must :ref:`delete the learner's state<delete_state>` for the problem.

-To remove a submitted response, follow these steps.
+To remove a submitted response, follow these steps:

 #.
 Identify the learner who submitted the inappropriate response by following
    the steps in the :ref:`Locate a specific ORA submission` topic.